 Sunflowers are annual flowers that anyone can grow.
 The only requirement that they absolutely need to thrive is 10 or more hours of sun a day.
 They are so reliable that you can plant seeds that you bought in the supermarket provided they have not been shelled or roasted.
-If you must plant sunflowers in a shady spot, make sure they have morning shade and afternoon sun.
-Sunflowers come in a range of colours, flower shapes and heights so chances are there is a sunflower just right for your garden.

 The easiest way to start sunflower seeds is to plant them directly in the garden when soil temperatures warm up to 10 degrees C (50F).
 Plant seeds 2.5 to 5 cm (1 to 2 inches) deep in loose soil from mid-April until mid-July depending on the variety.
 Sunflowers reach maturity, the time from germination to when seeds are ready to harvest, in 70 to 90 days.
 The longer the days to maturity the earlier the sunflower should be planted.
 So plant sunflowers like giant mammoth that mature in 90 days in April or May.
 Space seeds for dwarf or miniature varieties 30 cm (1 foot) apart and space sunflowers with a mature height of up to 3 metres (10 feet) at 60 cm (2 feet) apart.
 Giant varieties should be spaced 90 cm (3 feet) apart.
 Keep the seeds evenly moist and they should start to germinate in four to six days.

 Start sunflower seeds indoors two to three weeks before your final frost date.
 Start sunflower seeds in individual pots filled with a sterile seed starting mix.
 Place one or two seeds in each pot at the same depth you would outside.
 Place in a sunny location and keep them evenly moist.

 If you plant two seeds per pot remove the weakest seedling.